-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Score explanation: As far as we know, this topic is not covered in the curriculum.
+Curriculum: Sustainability 0 1.15.
+Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: